WangbrosLouie/MySchoolStuff/README.md

 9. iwannamakearraylists: A try at using arraylists.
 10. iwannahavephysics: A simple physics sandbox.
 11. iwannamakesoccar: A version of Rocket League.
 12. iwannatestthelibraries: A try at using tabs.
+13. iwannamaketophatturmoil: An action-platformer.

 Excuse me for some poor descriptions, I like to keep the consistency of the line lengths.
 I compile releases for some of the better apps.
 I try to get every version that I can, including separate versions for different architectures, OS's and with/without a bundled Java runtime for size.
 Feel free to request a certain release if it is not available and I might make all of them.